thefisk/blog/content/posts/django-caching-pattern-redis.md

 This data is sourced from 3 tables (User, ScoreWeek, and ScoreSeason) and is enumerated by running a `for` loop on all entries in the ScoreSeason table (there is one entry per active user) - so it takes a little while for all of this data to be returned.

-The data is sent to the front as a python dictionary, which the template turns into a JSON object with the [json-script filter](https://docs.djangoproject.com/en/4.1/ref/templates/builtins/#json-script), so it can be displayed in a VueJS component which allows users to sort on any columns they wish, amongst other things.
+The data is sent to the front-end as a python dictionary, which the template turns into a JSON object with the [json-script filter](https://docs.djangoproject.com/en/4.1/ref/templates/builtins/#json-script), so it can be displayed in a VueJS component which allows users to sort on any columns they wish, amongst other things.

 > ##### "Because this data has been pulled from the database and serialized, and it **doesn't change** for a week, that makes it a prime candidate for caching!" {#fiskquotestrong .fiskblockquotehighlighted}